mars-7/legislation/docs/foundation_code/ordinances/area_ordinance/site_omicron.md

 			<li>Class D who fail to declare possession of a firearm are subject to termination and one strike</li>
 			<li>Attending Officers who fail to relinquish personnel of their firearms are subject to prosecution under <a href="https://legislation.scpf.io/foundation_code/penal_code/criminal_articles/article_twentyone">1 F.C. § 21.</a></li>
 			<li>If a flaw in game mechanics prevents this from occuring, the individual can not be prosecuted under <a href="https://legislation.scpf.io/foundation_code/ordinances/area_ordinance/site_omicron">5 F.C. § 2(6)(b)(iii)</a></li>
-			<li>Combatives, Intelligence Officers and Senior Developers or above may bear arms in the Visitation Area</li>
+			<li>Combatives, Intelligence Officers and Manufacturing Department (Refer to [MaD Guidelines](https://legislation.scpf.io/departments/manufacturing_department/priveleges) for specifics) or above may bear arms in the Visitation Area</li>
 		</ol>
 		<li>Visitation may only occur on the basis of official business, namely;</li>
 		<ol style={{'list-style' : 'lower-roman'}}>